 So what are some of the documents you can attach to a quote or invoice?
-Here are just 9 of many examples we can think of.

 A proposal is a document explaining a proposed plan of action for a project.
 It gives an overview of what’s required and details the ways the freelancer or agency can meet the requirements a client has set.

 While a version of the proposal might have already been viewed and agreed by the client, an updated copy can be included as an attachment in a quote or upfront payment deposit invoice.

 Contacts can also be attached to a quote or an invoice, whether unsigned or already signed.
 This provides you and your client with an effective way to keep all related documents connected to one another for easier and faster access.